neurosimata/seizy_ml/docs/configuration.md

 **1) Basic data parameters**
 - channels : List containing the names of LFP/EEG channels, e.g. ["hippocampus", "frontal cortex"].
-- win : Window size in seconds, **default and recommended is 5 seconds**.
+- win : Window size for processing and predictions in seconds, **default and recommended is 5 seconds**.
+- gui_win: Window size for verification, **default and recommended is 1 second**.
 - fs : Sampling rate of .h5 files, **default and recommended is 100 Hz**.

 **2) Paths**